 - Description of the products actual or potential hazards giving rise to the recall, including product defect and type of hazard/risk (e.g., laceration, burn, entrapment, etc.)

-- A summary of incidents giving rise to the recall, including number of incidents, any resulting property damage, injuries, and deaths
+- A summary of incidents giving rise to the recall, including a number of incidents, any resulting property damage, injuries, and deaths

 - A toll-free hotline number, website address, and a URL to the recall news release on the firm’s website